Hermitian Yang-Mills connections on pullback bundles: Applications

 plays a crucial role in understanding whether a perturbation of the polarisation by $H$ will provide stability or instability for $E$.
 This should be compared to \cite[Theorem 4.C.3]{HuLe}, where this quantity is used to provide conditions on the rank and Chern classes of torsion-free sheaves that imply non-existence of strictly semistable sheaves for a given polarisation.

-Returning to the general case, for a given polarised K\"ahler variety $(X,L)$ of dimension $n$ and a strictly slope semistable vector bundle $E$, assuming that the graded object $\Gr(E)$ of $E$ is locally free, we obtain the following picture.
+Returning to the general case, for a given polarised K\"ahler variety $(X,L)$ of dimension $n$ and a strictly slope semistable vector bundle $E$, still assuming $(H1)-(H3)$, we obtain the following picture.
 The intersection numbers $\nu_i$ (see Section \ref{sec:adiabaticslopes}) in this setting are given by:

 The zero loci of the functions